peaceinc/XPRIZE/README.md

 Read combined qualitative data the was submitted to the XPRIZE judges: https://drive.google.com/file/d/1WqAXK31NGvMUItv66fgUGh3Nmv8GB298/view?usp=sharing

-This project is now featured in the XPRIZE Hall of Fame.
+This project is now featured in the XPRIZE Hall of Fame: https://pop.xprize.org/alumni/H-A-L-OAI-HypercubeAlgorithmicLanguageOracle/overview